mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/AcceleratorSystem.md

 The accelerator pedal position system will take the OEM signal from the pedal by splicing into the signal wires and input it to the local microcontroller.
 The local microcontroller will then calculate the position based the change of the voltage from the OEM hall effect sensor.

 ### Specifications & Constraints
--Must get pedal position
+- Must get pedal position
--Must feel like OEM system
+- Must feel like OEM system
--Must not have any exposed or loose wires
+- Must not have any exposed or loose wires
--Shall send position to local MCU
+- Shall send position to local MCU
--Shall use OEM sensor for best accuracy of position to real driving
+- Shall use OEM sensor for best accuracy of position to real driving

 ### Wiring Schematic